entrecode/ec.sdk/src/doc/1-introduction.md

     accounts = new Accounts();

     session.setClient('rest');
-    // this will also receive events from Accounts and DataMAnager session.on('error', console.error);
+    // this will also receive events from Accounts and DataManager session.on('error', console.error);
   }